huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_product.md

 ## Attributes Reference

-`id` is set to the ID of the found product.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.